 - A Residence hall or a hall floor, by MAJORITY vote, may choose not to participate in Visitation.
 At least 60% of affected residents must participate in the vote.
 Cancellation requests should be made in writing by at least 5 students at least 72 hours before and a vote taken and decision made 24 hours before scheduled Visitation.

 - A resident shall be permitted to entertain guest(s) only with the expressed permission of his/her roommate(s).
 Permission should be granted to the roommate prior to Visitation start time.

 - Non-MC students must be 18 years old or older in order to participate in Visitation.
 They must sign in and leave their Student ID or Driver's License with the Desk Assistant.

 - Days for visitation will be posted in the residence halls.
-The times of visitation for main campus are from 7 p.m. - 11 p.m. on the days specified, and from 6 pm-12 am for College Plaza and University Place on days specified. *Subject to change*
+The times of visitation are everday excpet Wednesday from 6:00 PM-12:00 AM. *Subject to change*